datacommonsorg/docsite/custom_dc/custom_data.md

 ### Prepare the CSV data files {#prepare-csv}

-As mentioned above, CSV files using implicit must contain these columns -- and _only_ these columns, no others -- in this order:
+As mentioned above, CSV files using implicit schema must contain these columns -- and _only_ these columns, no others -- in this order:

 _ENTITY, OBSERVATION_DATE, STATISTICAL_VARIABLE1, STATISTICAL_VARIABLE2, …_